 Image courtesy of Chesapeake Commons

-Meanwhile, in 2017 alone, 119 apartment buildings came to life from adapted structures — the highest annual number ever.
-This was also the year that the former School for Creative and Performing Arts in Cincinnati, Ohio, was transformed into breathtaking apartments.
-It’s now called Alumni Lofts, and you can still see the original school chalkboards, marble staircases and mosaic tile in the hallway.
+Meanwhile, in 2017 alone, 119 apartment buildings came to life from repurposing old buildings — the highest annual number ever.
+This was also the year that the former School for Creative and Performing Arts in Cincinnati, OH, was the subject of an adaptive reuse project.
+The old school turned into apartments is now called Alumni Lofts, and you can still see the original school chalkboards, marble staircases and mosaic tile in the hallway.

 65% of converted buildings aimed at middle- & lower-income renters

-A large share of the converted apartment buildings (65%) is on the affordable side.
+A large share of the repurposed buildings (65%) is on the affordable side.
 Specifically, as many as 42% of conversions are oriented toward low-income renters, while 23% are accessible to middle-income residents.

 In these last decades, all kinds of buildings have been transformed into affordable rentals — from offices and banks to churches and old warehouses.
-But, out of every building type that has been adapted over the years, former hotels made up the largest share of affordable apartments (86%) and were right up there with school buildings.
+But, out of every building type that has been adapted over the years, former hotels made up the largest share of affordable apartments (86%), right up there with converted school buildings.

-Similarly, of all the repurposed healthcare buildings — such as hospitals, clinics and dispensaries — 79% are affordable.
-One example is Eastman Gardens in Rochester, N.Y., which was previously The Eastman Dental Dispensary when it was built in 1917.
-After the building was left vacant for years, tenants can now enjoy the replicated murals and crafty woodwork in one of Rochester’s most beautifully restored buildings that now serves as an affordable senior living apartment community.
+Similarly, of all the repurposed buildings originally serving the healthcare industry — such as hospitals, clinics and dispensaries — 79% are affordable.
+One example is Eastman Gardens in Rochester, N.Y., previously known as The Eastman Dental Dispensary when it was built in 1917.
+The building was left vacant for years, but now tenants can enjoy the replicated murals and crafty woodwork in one of Rochester’s most beautifully restored buildings serving as an affordable senior living apartment community.

-Chicago boasts the highest number of converted apartment buildings
+Chicago boasts the highest number of repurposed buildings

 |City||Converted Buildings||Apartments Created||Top Building Type|